 Another material parameter determined by microscopic analysis was the maximum area of voids within the material structural elements.
 Despite the fact that this analysis is usually performed using only magnifying glass, microscopic analysis was used for this research because it provides more reliable and precise data with high reading accuracy.
 The results in Table 5 show that the effect of aging factors on the materials causes a significant increase in the maximum area of voids on the polyamide materials.
-Namely, the maximum area of voids for polyamide materials increases from 0.003/0.005 mm2 (non-aged specimen) to 0.007 mm2.
-There is an obvious change in the ideal shape of the basic unit of the structure, which may affect the change in other properties of the materials (the maximum area of voids is 0.001 and 0.002 mm2 before aging, and 0.001-0.003 mm2 after aging).
+Namely, the maximum area of voids for polyamide materials increases from $0.003/0.005 \, \mathrm{mm}^2$ (non-aged specimen) to $0.007 \, \mathrm{mm}^2$.
+There is an obvious change in the ideal shape of the basic unit of the structure, which may affect the change in other properties of the material.
+It is important to note that no such significant change was observed in polyester materials (the maximum area of voids is $0.001 \, \mathrm{and} \, 0.002 \, \mathrm{mm}^2$ before aging, and $0.001-0.003 \, \mathrm{mm}^2$ after aging).
 Since the values of maximum void area after outdoor and indoor exposure are similar, it is not possible to draw a conclusion with certainty about the influence of individual aging on the observed changes.